 Polish Museum of America

-984 N. Milwaukee Ave., Chicago, Illinois A museum dedicated to collecting, preserving, interpreting, and showcasing materials that chronicle Polish history and the Polish American experience.
-The museum houses a library and an art gallery, with sections highlighting prominent Poles.
-Among the library holdings are personal effects and correspondence of Kosciuszko, Paderewski, and St. John Paul II.
-The library holdings include also maps, oral histories, films and musical recordings.
+984 N. Milwaukee Ave., Chicago, Illinois 60642 The museum houses a variety of materials that chronicle Polish history and Polish American experience.
+Among its holdings are personal effects and correspondence of Kościuszko, Paderewski and St. John Paul II.